Coming at Happiness Sideways

 Sounds too good to be true, I know.
 But I actually felt re-energized as well.
 I was doing something by loving everything, including this life I’ve been given.
 And honestly, it wasn’t that hard.

-So, why does it never occur to us to love everything, connect, be in active, conscious relationship with everything that is before us at any given moment?
 I believe it’s trauma.
 Trauma makes us time travel, back to the mental and emotional space from which those French existentialists concluded that there was nothing to be done.

 When we are mistreated too early, too often, with too much intensity, we learn (unconsciously) that others (in the form of those who were supposed to love us) are sources of pain and hurt.
 Reality hurts.
 Block it out.
 And there really was nothing to be done—then.
 We didn’t have the resources to do anything about it but to submit.
 Thus, a passive consciousness forms.